Blog

 Swift Semantics

-In this post, we’ll look at various ways to improve readability and writeability of Swift code by introducing extensions to Swift’s native types.
+In this post, we’ll look at various ways to improve readability of Swift code, by introducing a couple of extensions to Swift’s native types.

 In this post, we’ll look at how to url encode strings.
 We’ll then create an extension that let’s us do this easier and with less code.